monitisexchange/Monitis-Java-Plugins/JMX-Monitor/Readme.md

 #### Monitored Application ####

 You don't need to do any changes in your application at all.
-The only requirements for monitored application is the following:
+The only requirements for monitored application is the following (optional):

-  - The JMX agent should be enabled on the monitored application JVM and be implemented on J2SE version 5 or higher.
+  - The monitored application should be implemented on J2SE version 5 or higher.
-  - The monitored application should be started by using the following parameters
+  - The monitored application can be started by using the following parameters

         java -Dcom.sun.management.jmxremote.port=<port number>          <- Creates a remote JMX connector to listen through the specified port.
              -Dcom.sun.management.jmxremote.authenticate="true/false"   <- Use (or not) a passwords to access MBeans.